Blake Griffin scores 27, Pistons top Raptors 112-107 in OT

 Raptors: Jeremy Lin started in Leonard's place and was 0 for 8 and scored only one point. ....
 Leonard went through a workout on the court before the game and studied previous games on a laptop in a front-row seat.

 Pistons: Luke Kennard became the 10th player in franchise history to make at least five 3-pointers in two straight games and finished with 19 points. ...
-Reggie Bullock, who now plays for the Los Angeles Lakers, made the winning shot as time expired in November when Detroit won at Toronto 106-104 as Dwane Casey made an emotional return to face his former team.
+Reggie Bullock, who now plays for the Los Angeles Lakers, made the winning shot as time expired on Nov.
+14 when Detroit won at Toronto 106-104 as Casey made an emotional return to face his former team. ...
+The regular season series finale is March 17 in Detroit.

 UP NEXT